 The increased reward feeling can do a lot for patients who don’t want to eat due to physical issues.
 Many treatments, like chemotherapy, can cause patients to lose their appetites because the reward system for food intake is dulled in the process of treatment.

 Restarting the Desire for Nutrition

 But for anorexics and bulimics, things may not be so simple.
 For starters, researchers have discovered that after a long period of caloric restriction (when people don’t eat), the human body exhibits changes to help it cope with the situation.
 This includes a decreased appetite and a lower reward reaction from food.
 So people with eating disorders may have a harder time re-starting their desire for nutrition.

 There are also mental health components to many eating disorders.
 NEDA defines eating disorders as “bio-psycho-social diseases.”
 These are diseases created by a mixture of physical, mental, environmental, and genetic, factors.

 Because of that, many people who suffer from eating disorders have other conditions, such as anxiety, OCD, depression or PTSD.
-Cannabis has a psychoactive element, THC, which can negatively impact some of these conditions (particularly anxiety) and therefore makes it a poor choice for many patients.
+Cannabis has an intoxicating element, THC, which can negatively impact some of these conditions (particularly anxiety) and therefore makes it a poor choice for many patients.

 Then there’s the legal problem.
 So far, only a few states list “anorexia” or eating disorders as a valid reason to prescribe medical cannabis.
-And among most that do—California, New Mexico, Washington and Maryland— none cover all the other conditions that can accompany anorexia, making a prescription hard to come by.
-[There are other cases, such as Colorado, that allow recreational use but still restrict the medical side.]
+And among most that do—California, New Mexico, Washington and Maryland — none cover all the other conditions that can accompany anorexia, making a prescription hard to come by.
+There are other cases, such as Colorado, that allow recreational consumption but still restrict the medical side.